 This requirement may be applied for the protection of GSM 900 BTS receivers when GSM 900 BTS and UTRA BS are co-located.

 The power of any spurious emission shall not exceed the maximum level given in Table 47B.

 TABLE 47B

-BS Spurious emissions limits for protection of the GSM 900 BTS receiver
+BS Spurious emissions limits for protection of the co-located GSM 900 BTS receiver